Badlands (film): Release

 Warner Bros. purchased and distributed the film for just under $1 million.
 Warner Bros. initially previewed the film on a double bill with the Mel Brooks comedy Blazing Saddles, resulting in very negative audience response.
 The production team was forced to book the film into several other theaters, in locations such as Little Rock, Arkansas, to demonstrate that the film could make money.
 The film has a 97% rating on Rotten Tomatoes and an average score of 8.9/10 based on the reviews of 59 critics, with the general consensus being "Terrence Malick's debut is a masterful slice of American cinema, rife with the visual poetry and measured performances that would characterize his work."
-On Metacritic, the film holds a weighted score of 93/100 based on 19 reviews, indicating "universal acclaim".
+On Metacritic, the film holds a weighted score of 94 out of 100 based on 21 reviews, indicating "universal acclaim".
 Variety stated that the film was an "impressive" debut.
 Roger Ebert added it to his "Great Movies" list in 2011.

 Badlands was the closing feature film at the 1973 New York Film Festival, reportedly "overshadowing even Martin Scorsese's Mean Streets."
 Vincent Canby, who saw the film at the festival debut, called it a "cool, sometimes brilliant, always ferociously American film"; according to Canby, "Sheen and Miss Spacek are splendid as the self-absorbed, cruel, possibly psychotic children of our time, as are the members of the supporting cast, including Warren Oates as Holly's father.
 One may legitimately debate the validity of Malick's vision, but not, I think, his immense talent.
 Badlands is a most important and exciting film."

 In April 1974, Jay Cocks wrote that the film "might better be regarded less as a companion piece to Bonnie and Clyde than as an elaboration and reply.
 It is not loose and high-spirited.
 All its comedy has a frosty irony, and its violence, instead of being brutally balletic, is executed with a dry, remorseless drive."
 According to executive producer Edward Pressman, apart from Canby's New York Times review, most initial reviews of the film were negative, but its reputation with critics improved over time.
 David Thomson conversely reported that the work was "by common consent [...] one of the most remarkable first feature films made in America."
 Writing years later for The Chicago Reader, Dave Kehr wrote: "Malick's 1973 first feature is a film so rich in ideas it hardly knows where to turn.
 Transcendent themes of love and death are fused with a pop-culture sensibility and played out against a midwestern background, which is breathtaking both in its sweep and in its banality."